bafio89/blockandpoll/README.md

 1. **Showing existing polls:** in the landing page a dashboard shows created polls in small frames, highlighting basic polls' information.
 By clicking on any frame the user can open the poll's page with more details.

 2. **Poll creation:** the user can create a poll, entering the required information like: poll question, poll name and poll options, specifying the time frame in which it is allowed to opt-in and vote for the poll.
    In this first version of the web-app, users interaction happens on the front-end through their **mnemonic key** (which is not stored in any way by the web app), signing required transactions to create poll's Smart Contract application on blockchain.
+   On poll creations the question is saved on chain into transaction note field starting with the tag `[blockandpoll][permissionless]`.
+   You can retrieve all the polls searching for the tag with [Algorand Indexer](https://developer.algorand.org/docs/features/indexer/).

 3. **Poll visualisation:** the user can open a poll displayed in the landing page in order to get a detailed view of poll's information, like: poll name, poll question, opt-in time frame, vote time frame, number of Algorand accounts subscribed to the poll and the number of votes received by each option.
 An histogram chart shows the votes summary.